mtkennerly/ludusavi/README.md

   * `merge` (optional, boolean): Whether to merge save data into the target directory rather than deleting the directory first.
 Default: true.
   * `filter` (optional, map):
-    * `excludeOtherOsData` (optional, boolean): If true, then the backup should exclude any files that have only been confirmed for a different operating system than the one you're using.
-On Linux, Proton saves will still be backed up regardless of this setting.
-Default: false.
     * `excludeStoreScreenshots` (optional, boolean): If true, then the backup should exclude screenshots from stores like Steam.
 Default: false.
     * `ignoredPaths` (list of strings): Globally ignored paths.